Recursive Tree Grammar Autoencoders: Experiments and Discussion

 The SMILES experiment was performed on a computation server with a 24core CPU and 48GB RAM, whereas all other experiments were performed on a consumer grade laptop with Intel i7 4core CPU and 16GB RAM.
 All experimental code, including all grammars and implementations, is available at \url{https://gitlab.com/bpaassen/rtgae}.

-We measure auto-encoding error on test data in terms of the root mean square tree edit distance \cite{Zhang1989}.
+We measure autoencoding error on test data in terms of the root mean square tree edit distance \citep{Zhang1989}.
 We use the root mean square error (RMSE) rather than log likelihood because D-VAE measures log likelihood different to GVAE, GRU-TG-AE, and RTG-AE, and TES-AE does not measure log likelihood at all.
 By contrast, the RMSE is agnostic to the underlying distribution model.
-Further, we use the tree edit distance as a tree metric because it is defined on all possible labeled trees without regard for the underlying distribution or grammar and hence does not favor any of the models \cite{Bille2005}.
+Further, we use the tree edit distance as a tree metric because it is defined on all possible labeled trees without regard for the underlying distribution or grammar and hence does not favor any of the models \citep{Bille2005}.

 The RMSE results are shown in Table~\ref{tab:rmses}.
-We observe that RTG-AEs achieve notably lower errors compared to D-VAE and GVAE on all datasets ($p < 0.05$ in a Wilcoxon signed rank test after Bonferroni correction, except for D-VAE on SMILES, where $p > 0.05$).
-Compared to the TES-AE and GRU-TG-AE baselines, we also observe lower errors, except for the small Pysort dataset, where TES-AEs do better.
+We observe that RTG-AEs achieve notably lower errors compared to all baselines on all datasets ($p < 0.05$ in a Wilcoxon signed rank test, except for D-VAE on SMILES, where $p > 0.05$, and TES-AE on pysort, where RTG-AEs were worse).
 We also note that, among all deep learning approaches, RTG-AEs have the lowest training times, speeding up at least one third over the fastest other baseline, GRU-TG-AEs (refer to Table~\ref{tab:runtimes}).
 Only TES-AEs are notably faster because they do not require backpropagation.
+We explain these results by the fact that all three defining features of RTG-AEs contribute to a low error: Compared to D-VAEs, RTG-AEs exploit the inductive bias provided by a regular tree grammar and can, hence, achieve a lower error with less training.
+Compared to GVAEs and GRU-TG-AEs, RTG-AEs use recursive processing, which means that information only needs to be remembered across the depth of a tree, not across the number of nodes.
+This means that a smaller model suffices to achieve the desired memory capacity.
+Finally, compared to TES-AEs, RTG-AEs train the autoencoder end-to-end in a variational autoencoder framework which gives the model much more ability to adjust to the data set at hand.
+However, we notice that these additional degrees of freedom only help if the data set is large enough: For pysort, by far the smallest data set, TES-AEs do better.